-The Iowa Chicken Run (pronounced I-Oh-way) is an incredibly unique community experience and a fun contrast to the extravagance of the major parades.
+The Iowa Chicken Run (Iowa here is pronounced Eye-Oh-way) is an incredibly unique community experience and a fun contrast to the extravagance of the major parades.
 This traditional event combines a slow-moving and rustic parade with music, dance, and chicken chasing.

 A convoy of decorated flatbeds and pick-up trucks meanders through town streets, stopping at houses along the way.
 At each stop, ingredients are donated to add to the communal gumbo.
 Music and dancing celebrate the food offering, and then it is time for the kids to chase and catch a chicken or two.
 It is a little hard to describe but a lot of fun to join in.